All LSAT Reading Resources

 Alfred Russel Wallace developed what he termed “the tendency of varieties to depart from the original type” while on an extended research trip in Borneo.
-Wallace had observed that certain, highly similar species were often separated by a small distance, but a significant geographical barrier, during earlier research in the Amazon basin.
-Although he was halfway around the world, Wallace was keeping in touch with fellow scientists in his native Britain, including Charles Darwin, who was mostly notable then for his round the world trip on the HMS Beagle over a decade and a half earlier and a large book on barnacles.
+During earlier research in the Amazon basin, Wallace had observed that certain, highly similar species were often separated by a small distance, but some type of significant geographical barrier.
+Although he was halfway around the world, Wallace was keeping in touch with fellow scientists in his native Britain, including Charles Darwin, who was most notable at that time for a large book on barnacles and his trip around the world on the HMS Beagle over a decade and a half earlier.

 When Wallace sent Darwin a letter in February of 1858, Wallace’s intention was merely to ask if his findings in Malaysia were consistent with Darwin’s private theorizing about the development of species.
 Darwin received the letter in June, and was astonished at what he read from Wallace.
 He fired off a letter to Charles Lyell, head of the prestigious scientific organization the Linnean Society.
 Lyell had previously expressed concern that Darwin’s long gestating theory of natural selection would be preempted by another researcher, expressing a strong likelihood it would be Wallace.